×

 Working with a lawyer

-It’s extremely important that couples who are interested in entering a preup or postnup have the document drafted by an experienced family law attorney so that the contract holds water in court.
+It’s extremely important that couples who are interested in entering a prenup or postnup have the document drafted by an experienced family law attorney so that the contract holds water in court.
 As with any legal contract, there are certain standards that must be met.

 Recent Posts